arijitpatra/dummy-test-runner/README.md

-The concept of JavaScript promise was used for the assignemnt.
+The concept of JavaScript promise was used for the assignment.